-I am a doctoral candidate in economics at University of Rochester.
+I am an assistant professor in the Department of Strategy and Policy, NUS Business School, National University of Singapore.
 I have research interests in technological change, labor economics, public economics, and various topics in applied microeconomics.

 University of Rochester